 Although traditional religious beliefs largely died out during the nineteenth century, they have retained a certain minimal influence in contemporary Polynesian culture.
 From 1823 to 1835 the Mamaia sect, combining traditional religious themes with those borrowed from Christianity, gained adherents on Tahiti because its leader promised the expulsion of Europeans.
 Since then, however, indigenous religious movements have had very limited influence.
 The two largest religious communities in the territory were the Evangelical church of French Polynesia, having 45,000 members in 1980, and the Roman Catholic church, having 36,000 members.
 The Evangelical church traced its origins to the London Missionary Society.
-After the imposition of French Protestant missionaries.
+After the imposition of French colonial rule, however, its congregations were taken over by French Protestant missionaries.
 Smaller religious groups included Pentecostalists, Seventh-Day Adventists, Jehovah's Witnesses, and Mormons.
 Folk religions combining Taoist, Confucianist, and Buddhist themes were practiced by some Chinese people.